 The most famous grape in the region, however, is Primitivo.
 The wines it produces, such as Primitivo di Manduria, are high in alcohol content and possess a full body for a rich flavour.
 White wines are also produced in the region, but much less so than the classic red.
 In fact, white wine production in Puglia is very low.

-Food and wine are some of the best things you can experience on an Italian getaway.
-At Long Travel we are here to help you experience the best possible locations when you visit.
-With a wide range of Puglia hotels and Puglia villas to choose from, you can find a place to stay that is near some of the best locations for food and wine, and we can help you discover where they are.
+The local food and wine are sure to be a highlight of your Puglia holiday.
+At Long Travel we are here to help you experience the best possible locations on your holiday.
+With a wide range of Puglia hotels and Puglia villas to choose from, you can be sure to find the best setting for your Pugliese experience.
+We even have a range of itineraries and holidays with a specific focus on food and drink.